Family, police searching for missing 97-year-old North Side man

 The family of Rupert Taylor filed a missing persons report with Chicago police Friday after Taylor went missing at approximately 1 p.m.
 According to Rupert’s family, he lives near Ashland Avenue and Lunt Avenue in Rogers Park.

-His family said Rupert left to go to a bank in Wilmette in his 2001 Toyota Corolla and has not been seen since.
+His family said Taylor left to go to a bank in Wilmette in his 2001 Toyota Corolla and has not been seen since.
 He is said to be in perfect mental health.